 To answer the question above, I’m going to be brutally honest and say NO. If you think that not spending any money on ads makes it free, then you’re not seeing the whole picture.
 Social media advertising is just a speck of marketing.
 There are other charges that you should take note of.
 Those other charges are the ones you can do yourself that will cost you time and effort, and the things that you can hire other people to do it for you.

-Here are just a few things that are part of the total cost in any social media marketing strategy:
+Here are just a few things that are part of the total cost of any social media marketing strategy:

 This speaks for itself.
 Whenever you have a social media profile, you can’t benefit if you’re not giving them content you own (a blog post to your site to drive traffic is a typical example).
 Create original content that’s unique, informative, entertaining, and valuable to your audience.
 This takes a lot of your time, and if you run the business yourself, you will lose more unless you don’t sleep – which is impossible.
 And, you just can’t curate all day and gain something unless your general plan is to promote others than yourself.